 Does this sound familiar to you?
 Perhaps it resonates in other areas of your life.
 Are you only happy when things good well?
 Do you get upset when things don't go your way?

 In fact, learning to control your emotions goes a long way in how to get started in stocks as well as other areas of life.
-Make sure to check out our free stock market courses for beginners.
+Make sure to check out our free online trading courses for beginners.

 The difference between new traders and seasoned traders is the ability to limit risk.
 Your job as a trader is to manage your risk and your account, it is not buying and selling stocks.
 That investing in stocks 101.